 You will study 180 credits in total during your Aerospace Engineering MSc.
 A standard module is typically worth 15 credits and the professional project is worth 60 credits.
-These are the modules studied in 2019.
-If you are starting in September 2020, these will give you a flavour of the modules you are likely to study.
+These are the modules relating to this programme of study for academic year 2021/22.
+If you are starting in September 2022, these will give you a flavour of the modules you are likely to study.
 All modules are subject to change.

 Methods of computer-based design and analysis of structures such as frames and shells.